-If you have recently refueled your vehicle, the indicator could come on because of a loose or missing fuel fill cap.
-Tighten the cap until it clicks at least three times.
-Tightening the cap will not turn the indicator turn off immediately; it takes at least three days of normal driving.
+If you have recently refueled your vehicle, the cause of this indicator coming on could be a loose or missing fuel fill cap.
+Check the cap or replace it.
+Tightening the cap will not make the indicator turn off immediately; it takes at least three days of normal driving.

-If the indicator remains on, or the fuel cap was not loose or missing, have your vehicle checked by the dealer as soon as possible.
+If the indicator remains on or the fuel cap was not loose or missing. have the vehicle checked by the dealer as soon as possible.

-If you keep driving with the Malfunction Indicator Lamp on, you can damage your vehicle's emissions controls and the engine.
+NOTICE: If you keep driving with the Malfunction Indicator Lamp on, you can damage your vehicle's emissions controls and engine.
 Those repairs may not be covered by your vehicle's warranties.

-This indicator may also come on along with the "D" indicator.
+This indicator may also come on with the "D" indicator.